mgsosna/mattsosna.com/_posts/careers/Big-tech-lessons.md

   - Not being afraid to ask people
 * Extreme patience
   - There's no real way around it: onboarding is challenging.
 There's just so much to learn.

+It really varies by your team.
+An engineering team will probably be 5-10 people, _maybe_ 20 if it's big.
+At a company with 50,000+ employees, that means there are hundreds of teams.

 ### 1. Expert-level investigative skills
 The thing to remember